ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

+## Quick Start
+You can run `run.sh` described in this `Quick Start`.
+This will automatically run from step 1 to 4.
+However, it will not reproduce step 2, instead, it will use the existing result in the `step2` folder to run step 3.

+### Open Terminal on your Mac and direct to step1 folder in our repository `direct-approval-rate-and-release-deadline` using command `cd` <br>
+  If you do not know how to use command `cd`, you can Google it or check this [tutorial](https://macpaw.com/how-to/use-terminal-on-mac).

+### Run chmod command to give the permision to run the shell script run.sh
+  > ```chmod +x run.sh```

+### Run
+  > ```./run.sh```

+If you prefer to run each step manually and reproduce the result in step 2, please follow the instructions below.

 ## Step 1:
 This step will generate `step1_results` folder that contains a csv file for each repository. <br>
 Each csv file contains the following information: